BI Leadership Capability Assessment Framework

 or with it?

 Most data teams are technically capable but commercially disconnected.
+They lack skills in critical areas such as Domain, Function, Process or Business Acumen.
 This structured assessment framework identifies exactly where your BI function is strong, where it is falling short, and what it will take to reach excellence.

 Framework at a Glance